rept0id/wizardry-math/primes/prime-factors-x/README.md

 ### Propabilistic

-Probabilistic approaches will try random numbers or numbers related to x (e.g., if x = 15, a good guess is 5).
+Probabilistic approaches involve trying random numbers or numbers related to x (e.g., if x = 15, a good guess is 5).

-There are methods developed which can be really fast and have very small error range :
+There are methods that have been developed which can be very fast and have a very small error range:

 - AKS primality test
 - Elliptic curve primality proving